NVIDIA/nvbmc-docs/security/obmc-credential-protection.md

 The current Open BMC solution misses secure storage for credentials and private keys.

 ### User scenarios
-1. When a service (or any other) user is logged into BMC environment, one cannot view/copy any accessible credential files.
+1. When a service (or any other) user is logged into BMC environment, one cannot read any credential files directly.

 ## Background and References